BradleyCodeU/bradleycodeu.github.io/_apcsp/console/028ConsoleFillInTheBlankQuizGame.md

 category: console
 title: Console Fill in the Blank Quiz Game
 ---
 Let's continue our discussion of loops.
 Pre-conditional loops include while loop, for loop, and for each loop.
-The most common post-conditional loop is the do...while loop. *THERE IS NO DO...WHILE LOOP IN PYTHON*, but we can simulate one.
+The most common post-conditional loop is the "do while" loop. *THERE IS NO "DO WHILE" LOOP IN PYTHON*, but we can simulate one.
 ```
-Let's look at some pseudocode for using a do...while loop for a number guessing game:
+Let's look at some pseudocode for using a "do while" loop for a number guessing game:

 1. Declare variables for the number to guess and the user’s guess
 2. Generate a random number between 1 and 10